 Why is Africa considered culturally diverse?

-Africa is home to thousands of ethnic groups, languages, and traditions shaped by geography and history.
+Africa is home to thousands of ethnic groups, languages, and traditions shaped by geography and long historical development.

 Are Africa destinations only nature-focused?

-No, Africa includes cultural cities, historical sites, coastal regions, and modern urban centers in addition to natural landscapes.
+No, Africa includes cultural cities, historical sites, coastal regions, and modern urban centers along with natural landscapes.

 How do laws protect African heritage sites?

-National laws and international frameworks help preserve cultural and natural sites through protection and documentation.
+National laws and international frameworks help preserve sites through protection, documentation, and conservation efforts.

 Has interest in Africa destinations increased recently?